 Tuna sandwiches, bean soup, marinades, stews, stir fry, salad dressing.
 If you don’t wanna make it yourself, please ask for a jar of my homemade version…I’m happy to share.
 Or better yet, bring over your bag of unwanted lemons & we can pack in the salt together.

-* There are many recipes out there for preserved lemon, but here’s one tip I haven’t seen in them: juice nearly 1/2 your lemons first so that you’re sure to have enough juice to fill up the jars after stuffing in the salt-filled ones.
+* There are many recipes out there for preserved lemon, but here’s one tip I haven’t seen in them: juice about 1/3 of your lemons first so that you’re sure to have enough juice to fill up the jars after stuffing in the salt-filled ones.
 If you have juice left over, refrigerate it to use to top up the jars in the few days, or freeze it in ice-trays.